msaisathvik/amfoss-tasks/README.md

 ### HOW WOULD YOU CONTRIBUTE BACK TO THE CLUB?
 I will do my best and give my 100% in contributing to the club either in projects or any other work.
 ### DO YOU HAVE ANY FEEDBACK ON THE SELECTION PROCESS?
+The tasks were innovative and a bit tough.
+These tasks helped me to learn many new technical concepts.